Euclid Quick Data Release (Q1): VIS processing and data products: The VIS processing function: Corrections made at the pixel level

-and it is compared to $R^2_{\rm ref}$ that is the size of a Gaussian profile with a \ac{FWHM} of \ang{;;0.2}.
 While this correction decreases the \ac{FWHM}, it leaves the \ac{PSF} size unchanged on average, since this metric provides information on the \ac{PSF} at scales larger than the \ac{BFE} correction.
 However, the correction still reduces the spatial variations on the \ac{FPA} (the standard deviation across all quadrants is smaller).